Localization Transition for Polymers in Poissonian Medium

-Here, $\vert \cdot \vert$ denotes the Lebesgue measure on $\R_+ \times \R^d$.
-We recall that $ \vert {\cal N}_{\delta,t}^\h \vert = \vert V_t(B)^\complement \vert = \8$. \end{theorem} The limits (\ref{eq:r2to1-3}), (\ref{eq:r2to1-4}), (\ref{eq:r2to1-5}), bring information on how is the corridor around the favourite path where the measure concentrates for large $\nu \b^2$.
-In this limit: \begin{itemize} \item most (in Lebesgue measure) time-space locations become negligible or predominant, \item most (in Lebesgue and Gibbs measures) negligible locations are outside the tube around the polymer path, \item most (in Lebesgue and Gibbs measures) predominant locations are inside the tube around the polymer path. \end{itemize}• The set $ \big\{(s,x) : \mu_t(\chi_{s,x}) \geq 1-\delta\big\}$ is reminiscent of the $\epsilon$-atoms discovered in the discrete setting in \cite{Va07}, with $\epsilon=1-\delta$.
+The limits (\ref{eq:r2to1-3}), (\ref{eq:r2to1-4}), (\ref{eq:r2to1-5}), bring information on how is the corridor around the favourite path where the measure concentrates for large $\nu \b^2$.
+In this limit: \begin{itemize} \item most (in Lebesgue measure) time-space locations become negligible or predominant, \item most (in Lebesgue and Gibbs measures) negligible locations are outside the tube around the polymer path, \item most (in Lebesgue and Gibbs measures) predominant locations are inside the tube around the polymer path. \end{itemize} The trace $ \big\{x \in \R^d: \mu_t(\chi_{s,x}) \geq 1-\delta\big\}$ at time $t$ of the $(\delta,t)$-predominant set is reminiscent of the $\epsilon$-atoms discovered in the discrete setting in \cite{Va07}, with $\epsilon=1-\delta$. \SSC{Replica overlaps and favourite path} We build on ideas similar to \cite{CC11}.
+Since the state space is continuous, some measurability issues appear, but also the geometric properties of the path measure are of interest.